gowthamsirigiri/project_terraform/Readme_day2.md

-Hi Team , is the day 2 of learing terraform
+The day 2 of learing terraform

 So far
 Teeraform is the written in hcl (hashicorp language) and our cloud providers like aws services works with api